jsgro/single_cell_portal_core/image-pipeline/README.md

 Then:
 ```
-cd static-image-pipeline
+cd image-pipeline
 yarn install
 ```

 # Run
-Connect to Broad VPN, then:
+Connect to Broad VPN, ensure you're in `image-pipeline`, then:

 ```
-cd static-image-pipeline
 node expression-scatter-plots.js --accession="SCP303"
 ```